Elastic

 What is Elastic's revenue?

-Elastic generates $2M in revenue.
+Elastic generates an estimated $2M in annual revenue.

 How much funding does Elastic have?